 Users via Command Line 101: Basic User Interaction

-I. How to Add a User and Grant Root Privileges on Ubuntu 14.04 LTS II.
-How to Remove (Delete) a User on Ubuntu 14.04 LTS
+I. How to Add a User and Grant Root Privileges on CentOS 7 II.
+How to Remove (Delete) a User on CentOS 7

-- These instructions are intended specifically for removing a user on Ubuntu 14.04 LTS.
+- These instructions are intended specifically for removing a user on CentOS 7.

 Step 1: Delete the UserIt’s just one simple command to delete a user.
-In this case, we’re deleting a user called mynewuser:
+In this case, we’re removing a user called mynewuser:

-userdel mynewuserIf you want to remove all of the files for the user, then use -r:
+userdel mynewuserIf you want to remove all the files for the user, then use -r:

 userdel -r mynewuser